 Following an oil spill's impact to a shoreline, an FOSC will need to identify those areas requiring treatment, establish cleanup priorities, and monitor the effectiveness and impact as a cleanup progresses.
 The information gathered during the surveys described in Section 6102, and decision-making tools provided in Annex 1 can assist the FOSC in selecting the most appropriate cleanup method(s) based on the kind of oil spilled and the type of shoreline habitat impacted.
 While evaluating cleanup options, an FOSC may determine that the use of a burning agent chemical countermeasure in support of the In-Situ Burn (ISB) technique provides the greatest net environmental benefit.
-For more information on the policy, procedures and checklists for burning agent use in support of the ISB technique within the Region 6 coastal zone (out to 3 miles offshore) please refer to the RRT-6 In-Situ Burn Policy, Annex 13a of the RRT-6 RCP.
+For the most up-to-date policy, procedures and checklists when conducting an in-situ burn operation in the RRT-4 coastal zone please refer to, Annex J: Oil Spill Countermeasures, beginning on page 255, Use of In-Situ Burning in RRT Region 4.

 For hard surface man-made areas impacted by a spill (sea walls, pier faces, rip rap, vessel hulls, etc.), evaluation of the options for removing the oil require the same care and consideration as naturally occurring areas of the environment.
 The challenges posed by the cleanup of these areas can be compounded by economic pressures as well as environmental, making the issue of a timely cleanup all the more urgent.
-In addition to having some of the same techniques available for the cleanup of a shoreline (manual removal, low/high pressure washing, passive use of sorbents, etc.), an FOSC may determine that use of a Surface Washing Agent (SWA) chemical countermeasure may be appropriate.
-For more information on the policy, procedures and checklists for SWA use within the Region 6 coastal zone please refer to the RRT-6 Surface Washing Agent (SWAs) policy, Annex 23 of the RRT-6 RCP.
+In addition to having some of the same techniques available for the cleanup of a shoreline (manual removal, low/high pressure washing, passive use of sorbents, etc.), an FOSC may determine that use of a Shoreline Cleaner or Solidifier chemical countermeasure may be appropriate.
+For more information on the policy, procedures and checklists for use within the Region 4 coastal zone, please refer to Annex J: Oil Spill Countermeasures of the RRT-4 RCP, Use of Shoreline Cleaners, beginning on page 368, and Use of Solidifiers, beginning on page 376.